-If approved, the exclusive use provision would recompense the applicant for the cost of research and development to qualify product feasibility as well as regulatory investment to submit the application.
-This advantage however, would cease at the end of the exclusive use period to then enable all manufacturers of plant-based milk alternatives that meet the specified nutrient criteria to add plant sterols to those products in accordance with the Code.
+The exclusive use provision would recompense the applicant for the cost of research and development to qualify product feasibility as well as regulatory investment to submit the application.
+This advantage however, will cease at the end of the exclusive use period to then enable all manufacturers of plant-based milk alternatives that meet the specified nutrient criteria to add plant sterols to those products in accordance with the Code.

-any written policy guidelines formulated by the Forum on Food Regulation
+• any written policy guidelines formulated by the Food Ministers' Meeting

-FSANZ must have regard to any written policy guidelines formulated by the Australia and

-New Zealand Ministerial Forum on Food Regulation15 (the Forum16).
+FSANZ must have regard to any written policy guidelines formulated by the Australia and New Zealand Ministerial Forum on Food Regulation16 (the Forum17).
 There are two policies relevant to this application:

-- Policy Guidelines on Novel Foods - Policy Guideline on the Addition to Food of Substances other than Vitamins and Minerals
+- Policy Guidelines on Novel Foods - Policy Guideline on the Addition to Food of Substances other than Vitamins and Minerals.